sevidmusic/Roady/README.md

 ```

 Layouts may also define additional `html` files which are named after
-specific Requests to order Roady's UI sections differently for
+specific Requests to order Roady's UI positions differently for
 different Requests.

 For example, to define a custom layout for a Request named `hompeage`,
 a layout file named `homepage.html` would be defined.

-If are not any modules that define output for a section then the
+If are not any modules that define output for a position then the
-section will excluded from Roady's UI output.
+position will excluded from Roady's UI output.

-Roady's UI also defines the following additional sections internally,
+Roady's UI also defines the following additional positions internally,
-these sections are reserved and must not be present in a layout:
+these positions are reserved and must not be present in a layout:

 ```html
 <roady-page-title-placeholder></roady-page-title-placeholder>